Gainsborough Old Hall: Unoccupied building

 In 1720 a new house was built at Thonock on the edge of the town and the Old Hall became unoccupied.
 It remained in the family and was used for a variety of purposes.

 Architectural elements

 Architecturally, the Old Hall has changed very little over the years.
 It is principally a timber framed building, giving a characteristic 'striped' or 'black and white' appearance.
 On the north-east corner is a brick tower.
 A splendid view of the town is available after a fifty-nine-step climb to the top.

 Today, the Hall with its elaborate timber roof survives, with a kitchen which is possibly the most complete medieval kitchen in England.
 The kitchen still contains many original features, including two open fireplaces, each large enough to roast an ox, and two bread ovens served by a third chimney.

 Witches' marks

 The Hall contains a great number of "witches' marks", thought to prevent against evil, and curses carved into its walls.
+These include an unusual 'curse' in the form of an inverted carving of William Hickman's name.
 There are also many burn marks, to protect against fire.